siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 This is not an ultrareal.
 It is a rotated square-value.

 The claim is not that old algebra cannot manipulate negative symbols.
 The claim is that negative numbers are not ultrareal magnitudes.
-They are marks of rotation, opposition, removal, cancellation, comparison, or phase in the layer beneath positive value.
+They are marks of rotation, opposition, removal, cancellation, or comparison in the layer beneath positive value.